monatis/german-tts/README.md

 - `saved_model` formats that I am releasing here are not suitable for finetuning.
 Architecture implementation uses `Subclassing API` in TensorFlow 2.x and gets multiple inputs in `call` method for teacher forcing during training.
 This caused some problems when exporting to `saved_model` and I had to remove this logic before exporting.
 If you want to finetune models, please see [my fork of TensorFlowTTS](https://github.com/monatis/TensorFlowTTS).

 ## License
-These pretrained model artifacts are licensed under the same terms of the dataset it is trained on.
-However, you may want to contact me for paid consultancies and/or collaborations in speech and/or NLP projects at the email address shown on [my profile](https://github.com/monatis).
+You can use these pretrained model artifacts and code examples under the terms of Apache 2.0 license.
+On the other hand, you may want to contact me for paid consultancies and/or collaborations in speech and/or NLP projects at the email address shown on [my profile](https://github.com/monatis).